john-cd/rust_howto/bk/src/standard_library/drop.md

 The [`Drop`][c~std::ops::Drop~docs]↗{{hi:std::ops::Drop}} trait allows you to define custom behavior when your types go out of scope, such as releasing resources or performing cleanup tasks.

-Its `drop` method is called automatically by Rust when:
+Its `drop` method is called automatically when:

 - A value goes out of scope (e.g., at the end of a function, a [`let`][keyword~let]↗{{hi:let}} binding's scope, or a block).
 - A variable is re-assigned (and the old value is dropped).
-- A collection (like a Vec) is dropped, its elements are also dropped.
+- A collection (like a `Vec`) is dropped - its elements are also dropped.

 Common use cases include: